 The Definitive Map should be consulted on all matters concerning Public Rights of Way.

-On the Polstead Footpath Map you can use the mouse scroll-wheel to zoom in and out at the position of the mouse pointer, or use the slider on the left-hand side of the map.
+On the Polstead Footpath Map you can use the mouse scroll-wheel to zoom in and out at the position of the mouse pointer, or click +/- in the left-hand bottom corner of the map.

-Click on 'Satellite' at the top right of the map for more detail.
+Click on the Satellite icon at the bottom left of the map to see more detail.

 Icons can be clicked for information, links or photos.
 Full Instructions